Financial & Professional Services

 - Post signage advising the public to stay at least six feet away from others and mark out such spaces when possible.
 (Please note, wait marker sign templates are available in the DSM Forward resources section.)

-- Update employees on steps they should take to protect their own health while at work, including expectations such as any training requirements for health and safety.
+- Update employees on steps they should take to protect their own health while at work.

 Restaurants & Families